 What aged children is the program suitable for?

 While the program has been primarily designed for the 3-5 year age group as a successful Social and Emotional and Transition to School program, the program is successfully delivered to ages 2 and younger, with suggested adaptations, as well as extensions, audios, stories and more.

 How is the PLS Early Childhood Wellbeing program delivered?

-Teachers and Educators deliver the program to the children within the Learning Environment.
-Once the team have perused their Program Pack and reviewed all the Teacher Resources, they are ready to deliver the Program and PLS provides support to Services to introduce the program and help engage Educators.
+Educators deliver the program to the children within the Learning Environment.
+Once the team have perused the program materials, they are ready to deliver the Program and PLS provides support to Services to introduce the program and help engage Educators.

 Learning experiences can be delivered in a flexible way to small or large groups of children.